skywall34/DataAuth/README.md

 # Development environment
 - Truffle, Ganache (POW) local dev
 - Remix IDE
+- NOTE: To be compatible with ethers, ganache-cli needs to be version 6.1.8 (https://github.com/ethers-io/ethers.js/issues/275)
+  - npm install -g ganache-cli@6.1.8
+- NOTE: branch seems to have a security flaw, need to audit and upgrade to ^2.3.1 (TODO)

 # Notes (29th March, 2019)

 - createUser: mapping does not handle duplicates if there is a lockId creation.
 The duplicate handling should be done client-side.
 The owner checks for duplicates then calls the createUser function
 - Deleting a user still leaves a gap TODO: find a way to change the length of the gap to match the deleted index (need to get the index)
+- Integration of etherjs and controller code to index Successful
+- TODO: Integration of all functions and additional client code
+- Exports
+  - MYSQL_DB_USER
+  - MYSQL_DB_PW
+  - PRIVATE_KEY_OWNER -> This will be moved to client
+- Add-ons
+  - Contract Address
+- TODO: Scripting exports and add-ons for easier testing and dev

 ## Functions (CRUD)